Hand of God ball proceeds 'a gift' for referee

 "Just before the World Cup, Fifa was very, very clear about the instructions; if you don't have a clear view of what happened, you're going to have to take your colleague's, or linesmen's, opinion on the goal.

 "Maradona received the ball from an England player, so we're not talking about offside.
-We're talking about if he scored with his hand or with his head,
+We're talking about if he scored with his hand or with his head.

 "My instincts were to listen to the Fifa instructions.
 I looked at my colleague [the Bulgarian Bogdan Dochev] and he had a better view than me.
-I went to the middle of the field running backwards, looking at my colleague to make sure there was no handball.
+I went to the middle of the field, running backwards, looking at my colleague to make sure there was no handball.

-"I had doubts but I didn't see it.
+"I had doubts, but I didn't see it.
 It was on my colleague to make that decision.
 Once he met me in the middle of the field, I had no option but to say it was a goal."

 Dochev, who died in 2017 aged 80, would later say that Fifa "did not allow assistants to discuss decisions with the referee".